| uploaded 10/9/2001 Saturday at the USGPBack to the USGP Start Page. On Saturday I arrived at the media center at 7:30 am, stopped

 of cars in the corners but the fence messed them up and the light

+was wrong.
 When the practice session started I had to get a mini-program

 out of my pocket so I could indentify the helmets because each